RandomRhythm/Rhythm-CB-Scripts/CB_Feeds_Dump/README.md

-#CB Feeds Dump - Pulls data from the CB Response feeds and dumps to CSV.
+#CB Feeds Dump - Pulls alert data from the CB Response feeds and dumps to CSV.

 ###This script will export two CSV files for each feed/query.
 One CSV containing all data and a limited CSV containing unique entries.